NoelDeMartin/soukai/docs/guide/defining-models.md

 The interpretation of what this string means will depend on the engine being used (it could be the name of a database collection or a url to a storage location).

-If this property is ommitted, the name of the collection will be inferred from the model name.
+If this property is omitted, the name of the collection will be inferred from the model name.
 This means this property will be available at runtime whether you defined it or not.

 ::: tip Model name definition
 Since modern build systems don't guarantee a reliable mechanism to obtain a class names in javascript, the model name is provided explicitly when loading models using [Soukai.loadModel](https://soukai.js.org/api/classes/reflection-45.soukai.html#loadmodel) or [Soukai.loadModels](https://soukai.js.org/api/classes/reflection-45.soukai.html#loadmodels).